Skip to main content

-It's a universal tool that can run virtually any command on a remote server over SSH.
+The SSH tool is a universal tool that can run virtually any command on a remote server over SSH.
 Add tasks to run with the click of a button or trigger tasks on time-based events like hourly, daily, or when events happen such as commits or created merge requests within your repositories.

-The SSH tool can provide comfort to Operations teams by standardizing common jobs that run on mission critical servers.
+The SSH tool can provide comfort to operations teams by standardizing common jobs that run on mission critical servers.
 With the SSH tool, you do not have to rely on team members to set up SSH, be able to run things via command line, or risk human error.
 Once configured, any team members with permission can use it and you’ll know actions will be performed with 100% certainty.

 Not only is configuring the SSH tool more convenient than running the command in a terminal window, but it provides accountability and logging so you can see who performed the action and when, see a log of what happened, and see the result of the action (pass or fail).

-What is the SSH tool useful for?
+Using the SSH tool

 While Assembla’s FTP deploy tool is great, it has its limits.
 With a little extra work, the SSH tool functions as a flawless deploy tool no matter how complicated your setup might be.